Influence of the majority group on individual judgments in online spontaneous conversations: Data and methods

 \subsection{Data}

-We ground our analysis on data obtained from Reddit, a social media platform where users participate in self-governing and self-organized communities, known as subreddits~\citep{jamnik2017use, medvedev2019anatomy}, serving as a valuable resource for research on social norms and user behavior~\citep{shatz_2017, hintz_2022, botzer_analysis_2023, gogliavega}.
-On Reddit, users can write posts or comments: each post, along with its comments, forms a thread~\citep{medvedev2019anatomy}.
+We ground our analysis on data obtained from Reddit, a social media platform where users participate in self-governing and self-organized communities, known as subreddits~\citep{jamnik2017use, medvedev2019anatomy}, typically built around a specific topic or theme, and serving as a valuable resource for research on social norms and user behavior~\citep{shatz_2017, hintz_2022, botzer_analysis_2023, gogliavega}.
+Subreddits have specific rules and guidelines that prescribe forbidden and not recommended behaviors.
+For each subreddit, rules and guidelines are displayed on the side of the webpage in order to facilitate their visibility.
+Users are supposed to write posts and comments that align with rules and guidelines.
+Each post, along with its comments, forms a thread~\citep{medvedev2019anatomy}.
+However, we have previously shown that around half of the users choose to participate without following the guidelines~\citep{gogliavega}, hence preserving the spontaneity of the discussion.

+Subreddits are usually moderated by designated users who may both establish rules and guidelines and ensure that participants adhere to them.
+Moderators' activity is limited to deleting posts or comments and banning users, if needed to enforce order and control.
+This differentiates Reddit from highly governed online communities, such as OSS (Section~\ref{sec:intro}).

-Specifically, the \texttt{r/AmItheAsshole} (\texttt{AITA})\footnote{\url{https://www.reddit.com/r/AmItheAsshole}} subreddit represents an invaluable source of codified social norms~\citep{de_candia_social_2022}.
+The \texttt{r/AmItheAsshole} (\texttt{AITA})\footnote{\url{https://www.reddit.com/r/AmItheAsshole}} subreddit represents an invaluable source of codified social norms~\citep{de_candia_social_2022}.
 In the \texttt{AITA} subreddit, users share personal experiences that have ambiguous moral outcomes, seeking a judgment on whether they had an unacceptable behavior in the narrated stories (in terms of the community, they were behaving as ``assholes'').
 Such stories are written in posts and typically include detailed descriptions and relevant background information about other people involved.

 In the \texttt{AITA} community, participants are encouraged by the community guidelines\footnote{\url{https://www.reddit.com/r/AmItheAsshole/about/rules}} to provide explicit judgments to express their stance about the characters' behavior in the story (either about all of them or only about the author of the post).
-Alternatively, users can participate by writing comments and discussing the issue without judging.
-To express a judgment, users can use a predefined list of acronyms made available by the community rules and summarized in Table \ref{tab:flair_acronyms}.
+To express a judgment, users can use a predefined list of acronyms made available by the community rules and summarized in Table~\ref{tab:flair_acronyms}.
 Users should include only one of the available acronyms as part of their comment, the one corresponding to the judgment they want to express.